 Claire sat in sadness and despair as she thought of her mother.
-She remembered the day, which her father had come home and told her of a car accident.
+She remembered the day when her father had come home and told her of a car accident.
 She had been close to her mother through her nine years of life and she was left heartbroken.
-She could feel it in her father also as he would often lock himself in his study for hours.
+She could feel it in her father, also, as he would often lock himself in his study for hours.
 He was never like this before.
 Tears rolled down the side of her face as she thought of the happy moments that she had spent with her family before.

 Being an only child, Claire felt that she had nobody to turn to with her father in his study or at work all the time.
 There was nobody there for her.

 The unicorn started to gallop as fast as she could throughout the forest in the sunset.
 She glided over the grass that covered that ground and it seemed as if she was flying through the air.
 Claire laughed as she reached out her arms and casted a smile.
 She was free and full of joy!
 Her face was red with the feeling of excitement and her eyes were closed.
-The unicorn and she rode throughout the forest as one leaping over logs and around trees.
+Together, she and the unicorn rode throughout the forest as one, leaping over logs and around trees.

 Claire could feel her mother’s warm embrace and could hear her soft words in her mind.
-She could hear her apologize for what had happened but not to give up faith.
-She told her to keep holding on to what she had in life and to enjoy everything.
+She could hear her apologize for what had happened but instructing her to not give up faith.
+Her mother told her to keep holding on to what she had in life and to enjoy everything.
 Claire felt a sense of peace and tranquility.
 The animal continued to gallop as its rider came to an understanding.
-She would no longer feel sadness within her heart for she was to see her mother someday in the future.
+She would no longer feel sadness within her heart for she was to see her mother some day in the future.
 She was not alone, as she had thought that she was.
 She was free!

 Soon, the unicorn arrived at the little child’s house and kneeled to let her slide off of its soft back.
 Claire gave the creature a warm hug and brought her mouth up to the animal’s ear.
 “Thank you, Mother,” she whispered quietly before quickly slipping back into her warm bed and dozing off to sleep with a smile on her face.